RedHatProductSecurity/osim/features/README.md

 osim root directory.

 1. Run all tests using `yarn run test:e2e` or `behave`
-2. Run just test one feature: `behave features/$featurefile`
+2. Run a feature only: `behave features/$featurefile`
+3. Run a scenario only: `behave -n 'scenario name'`